15 Ways to Tell You’re Ready to Move In with Your Partner

 Photo Credit: Shutterstock.

-Every couple argues, but it’s how you resolve disagreements that matters.
-If you both know how to address issues, compromise, and move forward without harboring resentment, you’re likely ready to navigate the inevitable challenges of living under the same roof.
+Every couple has disagreements; how you solve them is what counts.
+If you know how to address issues, to compromise, and how to move forward without harboring resentment, you are probably going to make it through the challenges of living together.

 You’re Comfortable Showing Your True Selves